 Fulbright Senior Scholar Fellowships

-The United States – Israel Educational Foundation (USIEF) plans to award up to five grants to members of academic staff, to senior professionals, or to accomplished artists or writers for visits to Israeli institutions of higher education to be carried out during the 2015/2016 academic year.
+The United States – Israel Educational Foundation (USIEF) plans to award up to eight grants to members of academic staff, to senior professionals, or to accomplished artists or writers for visits to Israeli institutions of higher education to be carried out during the 2016/2017 academic year.
 The visiting fellows’ programs of work may include research, lecturing, or a combination of lecturing and research.

 The program grants will support visits of 4 months.
 The Senior Scholar Fellows will receive a monthly stipend, determined in keeping with the number of accompanying dependents.